mfrachet/create-frontend-framework/docs/vdom/event-handling.md

 export const p = createElement("p");
 ```

+## Our first event handler

-It's time to create an `onClick` event handler: create a file in `./framework/event.js` :
+Let's create an empty file `./framework/event.js`.

+This one will contain all of the `event handlers` definition, such as the `onClick` one:

 ```javascript
 export const onClick = f => ({